Proper Patient Positioning

 Back Supported

 The patient should be seated comfortably with the back supported.
-If the patient’s back is not properly supported, the measurement can be 5 to 15 mmHg too high.
+If the patient’s back is not properly supported, the measurement can increase 6 mmHg.

 no-talking